What name can I use for my company?

 Navigating Sensitive Words and Phrases

 Certain words and phrases in a company’s name in the UK require permission for their use, especially if they imply an association with government or public authorities.
 For example, words such as “King”, “Queen”, “Royal”, “Her Majesty’s”, “HM”, “Police” and “Law Commission” are sensitive.
-To use them without approval may lead to legal consequences.
+Using them without approval may lead to legal consequences.

 To use “Royal” in your company’s name you must seek permission from the Cabinet Office Constitutional Policy Team if you are registering in England or Northern Ireland.
 In Scotland, approach the Scottish Government Protocol and Honours Team.
 In Wales, contact the Branding Manager of the Communications Division of the Welsh Government.
 If “Tribunal” is desired, consult the Ministry of Justice.